dorightdigital/builder-builder/README.md

  Pull Request.
 It would be ideal to describe your desired use-case in a new test (or updating the expectation of an existing test), then if you're confident to solve the problem yourself then go ahead but if not feel free to start the discussion and see if someone else is willing to build the feature for you.

-## Compatibility

-This library is designed to be usable in Node.JS, IO.JS and all browsers in-the-wild.
-It's self-contained and dependency free.

 Happy Building,